codefresh-io/argo-hub/examples/jira-sonar/versions/0.0.1/docs/jira-sonar.md

-# jira-sonar-template
+# jira-sonar

 ## Summary
 This Workflow Template is used to create a CICD pipeline that clones both a source repository and deployment repository, builds an image, runs tests, scans and upgrades the image, and conduct a canary rollout all while creating and updating a jira during each step.

 ## Inputs/Outputs